Ax-Lindemann-Weierstrass with derivatives and the genus 0 Fuchsian groups: Effective finiteness results around the Andr e-Pink conjecture

 Consider the collection of $i \in \{1,\ldots , n\} $ such that $V$ projects dominantly onto the coordinate corresponding to $x_i$.
 Then if $\text{Iso}_{\Gamma} (\bar a)$ is dense in $V$, and we let $b_2, \ldots , b_n$ be a collection of generic solutions of $\chi_{\Gamma} (b_i) = \chi_{\Gamma } (a_i)$ and let $b_1$ be a generic constant, we have that the tuple $\bar b$ is dependent over $\m C$, but as $b_2, \ldots , b_n$ satisfy equations which are strongly minimal and trivial, it must be that two of the coordinates are nonorthogonal.
 But now we are done, since all instances of nonorthogonality are given by Theorem \ref{Strminfiber}, since none of the coordinates $2, \ldots , n$ can be nonorthogonal to $b_1$, a constant. \end{proof}

 \begin{rem} The assumption in Theorem \ref{unlikely1} that all but at most one of the elements in the tuple $\bar a$ are transcendental is an inherent restriction of the method we employ, which is similar to the technique employed in various applications of differential algebra to diophantine problems.
-We replace a arithmetic (discrete) object by the solution to a system of differential equations.
+We replace an arithmetic (discrete) object by the solution to a system of differential equations, then reduce the general case to an analytic statement using a strong version of Seidenberg's embedding theorem.
 Generally speaking, the technique works when the discrete set satisfies some interesting differential equation, which one is able to understand.
 But the only derivation on $\m Q^{alg}$ is the trivial one, and so such a coordinate can not .
-For other instances of the applying this general idea, see \cite{newML, ML1, ML2, Buium}.
+For other instances of applications of this general idea, see \cite{newML, ML1, ML2, Buium}.

 It would be interesting to see if the methods here might be combined with methods solving other special cases of the conjecture (e.g. \cite{Orr1}) to remove the transcendence restrictions of Theorem \ref{unlikely1}. \end{rem}